nilearn/nilearn/doc/connectivity/parcellating.rst

 Before clustering, the brain volumes need to be turned to a data matrix, for instance of time-series.
-The :class:`nilearn.input_data.NiftiMasker` extract these on a mask.
+The :class:`nilearn.input_data.NiftiMasker` or :class:`nilearn.input_data.MultiNiftiMasker` maskers extract signals on a mask.
 If no mask is given with the data, the masker can compute one.

 The masker can perform important :ref:`preprocessing operations
 <masker_preprocessing_steps>`, such as detrending signals, standardizing
 them, removing confounds, or smoothing the images.

+But, here we are in not required to explicitly call masker on our data.
+The object which build parcellations can do it for you.
+Note: that parcellations object used MultiNiftiMasker which can be scaled to large number of subjects.

 .. topic:: **Example code**